makinacorpus/django_pyoidc/docs/explanation.rst

 About caching
 =============

 This library depends on **Django cache system**.
-Why do an OIDC client depends on a cache ?
+Why does an OIDC client depends on a cache ?

 The OIDC protocol has a lot of states (as several messages are exchanged and some elements are send back to validate that the response goes with your request, or that no one tried to *replay* the exchange) and also needs to store external elements (think of public cryptographic